Transverse Velocities in Real-Time Cosmology: Position Drift in Relativistic N-Body Simulations: Results

 Individual particles on the other hand clearly have a non-zero position drift as the centre panel demonstrates.
 The mean absolute value of the position drift is largest for smallest redshifts and decreases for higher redshifts, reaching $0.1\, \mu \textrm{as}\,\textrm{yr}^{-1}$ around $z\approx 0.2$ for all ten observers.
 The standard deviation shows similar behaviour, reaching $0.1\, \mu \textrm{as}\,\textrm{yr}^{-1}$ around $z\approx 0.15$. \\ \\ In Fig.~\ref{fig:histograms} we show normalised histograms of the position drift in three different redshift bins with centres at $z= 0.1,0.2,0.3$ and widths given by $\pm0.01$.
 The histograms are shown for all ten observers individually.
 The distribution is well described by a Rayleigh distribution with scale parameter $\sigma$

 as we would expect if the individual components of the transverse velocity follow a Gaussian distribution with standard deviation $\sigma$.
 In Fig.~\ref{fig:histograms}, we also show the best-fit Rayleigh distribution to the mean of all observers.
-There is a small difference between the best fit and the data in the tail of the distribution resulting from the fact that the data are taken in small redshift bins rather than at a single exact redshift.
+There is a small difference between the best fit and the data in the tail of the distribution.
+This could either result from the fact that the data are taken in small redshift bins rather than at a single exact redshift or from non-linearities on small scales, where velocities become larger and non-Gaussian.
 There are only small deviations between the individual observers.